avoco/cabinet/README.md

  * `handler` - Gets the configured handler or raises an exception of no handler has been provided.
 Set this property to set the handler.
  * `sync_handler` - Gets the configured handler as a sync-only handler.
 Raises an exception if no `handler` has been set.
  * `async_handler` - Gets the configured handler as an async-only handler.
 Raises an exception if no `handler` has been set or if the configured handler can't be used asynchronously.
  * `finalize_config()` - Walk through all configured objects and check to ensure they have a valid configuration.
 Lock the `StorageContainer` to prevent any further configuration changes.
-Will raise a `FilestorageConfigError` if there's a configuration problem.
+Will raise a `vectumConfigError` if there's a configuration problem.
  * `async_finalize_config()` - awaitable version of the above call.
 Necessary for ASGI servers.
  * `finalized` - `True` if the config has been finalized, `False` otherwise.
  * `do_not_use` - `True` if the `handler` has been set to `None`, `False` otherwise.
  * `name` - String name of how this configuration is accessed. `store['a'].name == "['a']"`.
  * `[*]` - Get a sub-configuration object.
-Raises a `FilestorageConfigError` if the configuration is finalized and this configuration's `handler` hasn't been set.
+Raises a `vectumConfigError` if the configuration is finalized and this configuration's `handler` hasn't been set.
  * `/ 'name'` - Obtain a `Folder` object with the same save/exist/delete methods as this object which write to the named sub-folder.

 Once the handler is set, the store object can be used as a `StorageHandler` object.